Hesham-Hesham/Stopwatch-Embedded-System-ATmega32/README.md

-# Stopwatch System with ATmega32 Microcontroller
+# Stopwatch System using ATmega32 Microcontroller

 This repository contains the implementation of a Stopwatch system using the ATmega32 Microcontroller.
 The Stopwatch is designed to count time using Timer1 in CTC mode and display the elapsed time on six Common Anode 7-segment displays.
 The project utilizes multiplexing techniques to control the displays and includes features such as start, pause, reset, and resume using external interrupts.